HRTHXC/ShinyPSASorter/README.md

 ## Development release to Shiny (.csv only)

-Current dev version being created can be found in "filteredDownload mumdad2d".
+Current dev version being created can be found in "filteredDownload multipleRun".

-Upon loading the program, the user is asked to load in a correctly-formatted CSV file, which can be found at http://shiny-dev.powerplant.pfr.co.nz/PsaBlockSummary/ .
+Upon loading the program, and clicking the file upload button, the user is asked to load in a correctly-formatted CSV file, which can be found at http://shiny-dev.powerplant.pfr.co.nz/PsaBlockSummary/ .
 It will then do all the work required and then give you the option to download to .csv file for all different subsets

-Click the "Knit HTML" button, and the script will run. .Rmd releases require the user to select from the file menu a .csv file from the Shiny website, but afterwards, will output completely in the new window.
-It will also write those tables into individual .csv file for later analysis.
+Click the "Run" button on any of the .R files enclosed in the program, and then you can use the program.

+Known bugs:

+1: (FIXED) After omitting values, you cannot return to the full table, only n-1 rows (click the button "clear ommisions" to fix)

+2: (FIXED) Omitting all the value will cause a crash (allow a little time, table will reset back to no omissions)

+3: (FIXED) Blank generated cross codes are not detected in the omissions (PH_#) (code is now using crossname, gives better context in data processing and also solve issue with index of PH)

+4: (FIXED) Uploading a new file doesn't update the Omit BrCrCodes with the new BrCrCodes from the new table

 ## Dev suggestions